samuelLingMel/Noughts-and-Crosses/README.md

 Tutorial has been finished.

-More ideas, a module where you take turns to place the boards down at the end.
+More ideas, a module where you take turns to place the boards down at the end instead of having a definitive order.